ZiliangMiao/Hybrid_Mapping_Cocalibration/ReadMe.md

-# Coarse-to-fine Hybrid 3D Mapping System with Co-calibrated Omnidirectional Camera and Non-repetitive LiDAR (Accepted by IEEE RA-L)
+# Coarse-to-fine Hybrid 3D Mapping System with Co-calibrated Omnidirectional Camera and Non-repetitive LiDAR
-The project is developed by Ziliang Miao, Buwei He, Wenya Xie, supervised by Prof.Xiaoping Hong ([ISEE-Lab](https://isee.technology/), SDIM, SUSTech).
+This work is developed by Ziliang Miao, Buwei He, Wenya Xie, supervised by Prof.Xiaoping Hong ([ISEE-Lab](https://isee.technology/), SDIM, SUSTech), and is accepted by IEEE Robotics and Automation Letters (RA-L).

 Pre-print Paper: to be uploaded.